ivanhofer/typesafe-utils/README.md

-A collection of a few small lighweight typesafe utilities.
+A collection of a few small lightweight typesafe utilities.

 ## Motivation